Sturke/Sturke/README.md

 -->
 ⚡Fun Fact:

 🔭I am currently (in November 2022) reviewing freecodecamp work and finishing up my Responsive Web Design certification.
 I'm also working to configure a workflow that I like to use GitHub on my MacBook.
 I just saw a tutorial for a local WordPress development environment called Local by Flywheel that I'm anxious to test out.
-I've chosen Atom as my code editor.
+I had installed Atom as my code editor last year on my new (New in 2020) Macbook.
 I experimented with Atom several years ago.
-I just found that it integrates well with GitHub.
-So, I'm trying to iron out that workflow now.
+I just found that it was developed and maintained by GitHub, but soon (Dec 2022) GitHub will stop support of Atom and GitHub recommends Visual Studio Code.
+So, I'm trying to iron out that workflow change now.